AgenaTrader/Tutorials/sources/Example_Indicator_Condition_Strategy_Advanced/README.md

 }
 ```

-Now we are ready to use the calculate method of the indicator in our OnBarUpdate() method of the condition:
+Now we are ready to use the "calculate" method of the indicator in our OnBarUpdate() method of the condition:

 ```cs
 //Lets call the calculate method and save the result with the trade action ResultValue_Example_Indicator_SMA_CrossOver_Advanced returnvalue = this._Example_Indicator_SMA_CrossOver_Advanced.calculate(this.Input, this.FastSma, this.SlowSma, this.IsLongEnabled, this.IsShortEnabled);
 ```

-In the code snippet above we see that the return value of the calculate method is our result object from the beginning of this tutorial.
+In the code snippet above we see that the return value of the "calculate" method is our "ResultObject" from the beginning of this tutorial.
 So we just need to evaluate this object.

 ```cs
 //Entry